 - See also: unix, regex, perl

-- I have 38 facts about grep. what would you like to know? email me and let me know how I can help.
+- Have a question about grep not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: